bmorri13/vector_hec_to_s3_docker/README.md

 bronze/{{ splunk_sourcetype }}/partitioned/year=%Y/month=%m/day=%d/
 ```
 - This will have your data land into a bronze data tier with your sourcetype name that was sent to HEC and be included in the partitioned directory.
+    - Depending on your use case(s), you may need to adjust this accordingly to change your partitioned accordingly (ie.) make it more granular to hour / minute or even reduce the structure to be simpler.

 ## Testing HEC to S3 Logic
 ### Files